-Myth 1: Women are not strong enough to do pull ups
+Myth 1: Women are not strong enough to do pull-ups

-The truth: Yes the average woman is not as strong as the average men, but it doesn't mean women can't lift their own body weight, with hard work it's more then possible, just start with how many pull ups you can do and try to do more reps in each set.
+The truth: Yes the average woman is not as strong as the average men, but it doesn't mean women can't lift their own body weight, with hard work it's more than possible, just start with how many pull-ups you can do and try to do more reps in each set.
 But what if I can't do even one pull up?
 If you can't do even one pull up you should do a more basic progression to build more upper body strength and eventually you will be able to list your self and do one full pull up, A good place to start is with a basic Abs Core workout.

 Myth 2: I don't wanna workout with weights so I won't get too muscular

-The truth: Getting bigger or gaining muscle mass is not so easy and in real life people don't just wake up one day after a hard workout and find out that they suddenly grow too much, it's a process that we can control with proper training programs and right nutrition.
+The truth: Getting bigger or gaining muscle mass is not so easy and in real life, people don't just wake up one day after a hard workout and find out that they suddenly grow too much, it's a process that we can control with proper training programs and the right nutrition.
 Gaining muscle mass is a slow and rigorous process, it doesn't just fall out of the sky.

 Myth 3: The female body is not built for strength, it's built to raise babies

 The Truth: The female body is built for carrying babies and working hard, our biology is shaped by years and years of evolution (100,000-200,000 years) that made the human kind capable of amazing things, our biggest limitation is our own beliefs.

 Take inspiration from them, and start training.
 Because if you will put in the effort, you will be able to do it as well!
 Check out the sexiest female athletes, showing you how to do calisthenics workouts.

 For beginners here is a simple workout routine to get you started: Body weight workout for dummies